MoskovchenkoBogdan/Fruit-Ninja/README.md

 # npm install

-After that you have 2 ways to open this game:

-1)
-# Dbl Click on index.html

-2)
-you need to enter a command in your terminal:
+then you need to enter a command in your terminal:

 # node server.js